 - Variable committed expense: These vary from one month to the next month based on need, and would include groceries and gasoline.

-- Discretionary expenses: These are optional expenses and include recreation and entertainment.
-A gym membership would also fall into this category, unless you have signed a contract — which would put it in the category of fixed expenses.
+- Discretionary expenses: As noted, these are optional expenses and include recreation and entertainment.
+A gym membership would also fall into this category.
+Discretionary expenses often make life more fulfilling, but they should be the first expenses to go if you can’t afford the basics.

-If you are spending more than ten percent of your monthly income on credit card debt payments, you should consider speaking with a nonprofit credit counselor.
+If you fail to pay off your credit card bills each month, you’ll begin to pay a great deal of interest.
+This can play havoc with any budget.
+If your carried-over credit card payments eat up more than 10% of your monthly income, you should consider speaking with a nonprofit credit counselor.
 Over the telephone or online, a free credit counseling session will walk you through your budget and recommend expenses that can be reduced or eliminated.
 If you qualify for a debt management program, you may be able to reduce your monthly debt payments as well.

 Step 3: Analyze Your Spending and Balance Your Checkbook

-The ultimate goal in budgeting is to make sure your expenses do not exceed your monthly income.
-If this is the case, and more money is going out than coming in, then spending habits need to be examined and modified.
+The goal in budgeting is to make sure your expenses do not exceed your income.
+If they do, and more money is going out than is coming in, then you need to make adjustments.
 This doesn’t necessarily mean you need to start penny-pinching; it just means it is time to revisit the discretionary cost category and see where you are willing and able to cut the fat.

 If you make any payments by check, your checkbook register can help you keep track of incoming and outgoing money, and what you spend money on.
 Although paying by check is becoming rarer, those who stick to this payment method should keep their checkbooks balanced.
 This will help you avoid overdraft fees or bounced checks, and it can shed some light on your spending habits.